 My rating: 5 of 5 stars

-Some of my favorite quotes taken from Ernest Hemingway on Writing, edited by Larry W. Phillips.
+Some of my favorite quotes taken from Ernest Hemingway on Writing (1984) written by Ernest Hemingway and edited by Larry W. Phillips.
 I hope you enjoy them as much as I do.

 In truly good writing no matter how many times you read it you do not know how it is done.
 That is because there is a mystery in all great writing and that mystery does not dis-sect out.
 It continues and it is always valid.
 Each time you re-read you see or learn something new.

 All my life I’ve looked at words as though I were seeing them for the first time…

 …writing is something that you can never do as well as it can be done.
 It is a perpetual challenge and it is more difficult than anything else that I have ever done–so I do it.
 And it makes me happy when I do it well.

 To Ivan Kashkin, 1935